PipelineAI/pipeline/docs/quickstart/community/README.md

 * Initialize training resource

 # Optimize and Deploy the Model
-You can optimize (select one or more chips and/or one or more runtimes) and deploy your model using the CLI or the [UI](https://community.cloud.pipeline.ai) (Select one or the other not both).
+You can optimize (select one or more chips and/or one or more runtimes) and deploy your model using the CLI or the [UI](https://community.cloud.pipeline.ai) (Choose either the CLI or UI).

 ## CLI - resource_optimize_and_deploy
-You can copy the `resource_optimize_and_deploy` cli command from the Example section of the `resource-upload` command output, the command is automatically injected with your parameter values.
+You can copy the `resource_optimize_and_deploy` cli command from the Example section of the `resource-upload` command output.
+The command is automatically injected with your parameter values.

 You will need to fill in the unique values for the following:
 * `<YOUR_USER_ID>`  - 8 character id that uniquely identifies the PipelineAI user.
-You will see this in the upper right hand corner after you login to [PipelineAI Community Edition](https://community.cloud.pipeline.ai)(https://community.cloud.pipeline.ai)
+You will see the UserId in the upper right hand corner of the Settings tab after you login to [PipelineAI Community Edition](https://community.cloud.pipeline.ai)(https://community.cloud.pipeline.ai)
 * `<YOUR_TAG_NAME>` - User defined tag that uniquely identifies the resource version
 * `<YOUR_RESOURCE_ID>` - Id that uniquely identifies the uploaded model, resource-id is generated and returned by the `resource-upload` command
 ```